philipturner/home-built-stm/README.md

 - All test points are through-hole header sockets.
 - I can cover the entire PCB with a construct of aluminum foil, for first-order shielding.
 - The power supply is six 9V batteries, fed into a network of linear regulator ICs.
-- The Teensy will bond directly to the PCB, a carefully placed array of header sockets.
-No need for ribbon cable and extra boards between the Teensy and PCB.
+- The Teensy will bond directly to the PCB, via a carefully placed array of header sockets.
+No need for ribbon cables and intermediate boards between the Teensy and PCB.
 - Separate ground plane for the Teensy (digital) and ADC/DAC SPI pins (analog).
 Each of the two chips has a quad-channel digital isolator (not an opto-isolator, but similar).

 From the time budget in the February 22 update, I have effectively 6 weeks left.
-But spring break (the most productive week) is mostly over.
+But Spring Break (the most productive week) is mostly over.
 The workload will get harder.
 I am participating in a group project, to plan and execute an organic synthesis.
 I will be very engaged, as it's invaluable to my future aspirations to synthesize tripods.
 Although that motivation has faded away; the even greater barrier might be time to construct a minimal-cost UHV SPM.
 Regardless, I have little time to waste.